Mikejmoffitt/saikodev/README.md

 Linker scripts live in `sai/ld`, rather than in hardware-specific directories.
 In the case of platforms like CPS and MD there is no meaningful boundary between "hardware" and "platform", but for arcade chipsets that were used across many boards with small changes, it is necessary to make this distinction.
 ESP Ra.De. and Guwange both use the Atlus chipset, but the memory map is not the same, and this matters to the linker script more than any other part of the project.

+# Contributing

+The more feature-rich platforms became that way as I wrote code to suit my needs.
+If you find yourself needing additional code to achieve certain functionality for a platform and feel it could be useful to others, please feel free to reach out or create a pull request.
+For the latter I will be a stickler about formatting and code style, but any input is appreciated.